Chair of the Department of English; Director, Literary Studies Program

 Professor Zimmerman's scholarly works address the intersection of material culture and time, whether in poems about archaeology or in children's books.
-Her publications on Victorian literature investigate the literature of geology and archaeology, with special emphasis on perceptions of time.
-Her articles on children's literature examine similar themes.
-Dr. Zimmerman's work has appeared in Children's Literature, Configurations, the Journal of Literature & Science, Victorian Periodicals Review, Victorians Institute Journal, Victorian Review, Pedagogy, and The Lion and the Unicorn.
-Her book, Excavating Victorians, was published by SUNY press in 2008.
+Dr. Zimmerman's essays have appeared in Children's Literature, Configurations, the Journal of Literature & Science, Victorian Periodicals Review, Victorians Institute Journal, Pedagogy, and The Lion and the Unicorn, as well as recent collections published by MLA, Routledge, and Manchester UP.
+Her book Excavating Victorians was published by SUNY press in 2008.

 Professor Zimmerman also writes children's fiction.
 La Finestra del Temps (Cruïlla 2012) was translated into Catalan and published in Barcelona.
-The Rosemary Spell was published in 2015 by Clarion Books, and PINK! is forthcoming from Running Press.
+The Rosemary Spell was published in 2015 by Clarion Books, and PINK!
+A Women’s March Story is forthcoming in January 2022 from Running Press.

 - Victorian literature and culture